Ocawesome101/TILE/README.md

 Usage: `tle [file]`

 Somewhat similar to `nano`, but written in Lua and with different commands.
-Will attempt to load syntax highlighting for the current file extension from `TLE/$EXTENSION.vle` in two places (see below).
+Will attempt to load syntax highlighting for the current file extension from `VLE/fext.vle` in two places (see below).

 Use arrow keys to navigate.

 Run `standalone.sh` to generate a standalone TLE script.
 Copy (or `ln -s`) `syntax` to `$HOME/.local/share/VLE` or `/usr/share/VLE` to get syntax highlighting support.

 *Update Feb 11 2021:  TLE now uses an identical syntax highlighting scheme to VLE, as well as the same file position caching scheme.
-This means that if VLE is already installed, syntax highlighting should Just Work(TM).*
+This means that if VLE is already installed, syntax highlighting should just work.*

 Commands: